methumk/Cloud-Application-Notes/docker/own_image/creating_docker_image.md

 The build context is set of files available to Docker as it's building an image.
 E.g. COPY instructions copy files from build context to the image.
 The dockerfile is also located at the top level of the build context by default

 After executing command we should see our new image through `docker image ls`

+## Creating docker container without running
+Useful when you want to see the container without running it
+    docker create --name container-name image-name:latest